-Baffle's Advanced Data Protection consists of three main components:
+Baffle Data Protection Services consists of three main components:

 1. Baffle Manager is the administrative console for the solution that integrates with enterprise key managers, databases and manages the Baffle solution components stateless servlets that enable secure computation on encrypted data such as sort, search, wildcard search and mathematical operations without ever decrypting the underlying values.